Criminal Justice - 2020-21 Graduate Catalog

 Letters of Recommendation: Letters should be from individuals who have knowledge of the applicant’s qualifications and ability to successfully complete graduate study.
 Typically, letters are written by the applicant’s undergraduate professors, or by supervisors or colleagues who hold graduate degrees themselves.

-Written Statement: The written statement is a short piece of writing (from one to three pages) that states the applicant’s reasons for wanting to study Criminal Justice at Bowling Green State University, future goals, and any relevant professional preparation, where applicable.
+Written Statement: The written statement is a short piece of writing (250 to 750 words) that states the applicant’s reasons for wanting to study Criminal Justice at Bowling Green State University, future goals, and any relevant professional preparation, where applicable.

 *GRE Scores are required, unless applicants meet ONE of the following criteria, in which case the GRE is not required: